About Barrie Tullett

 Since working at Lincoln, he has seen the staff team encourage the Graphic Design students to achieve a huge amount of success, both in terms of national and international competition results as well as work placements and full time employment within the industry.
 The course is extremely lucky to have such a highly motivated and dedicated group of lecturers, one with a diverse range of interests that continue to build a strong studio culture within the student experience.
 In which it aims to develop the particular interests of each individual student within the framework of the course.

 He continues to freelance for a variety of clients, including True North, working with them on the typography for Bristol Museum’s M-Shed identity.
-Along with Philippa Wood he is part of a collective called The Caseroom Press.
+He wrote the book Typewriter Art: A Modern anthology (Laurence King Publishing, 2014) and along with Philippa Wood he is part of a collective called The Caseroom Press.

 Senior Lecturer in Graphic Design